SeleniumBase | Docs

 The fastest way to test web apps.

-SeleniumBase is an all-in-one framework for web automation, end-to-end testing, web presentations, and website tours.
+SeleniumBase is an all-in-one framework for web automation, end-to-end testing, presentations, charts, and website tours.
 Tests are run with "pytest".
 Browsers are controlled by WebDriver.

 - Requires Python and Git

 - A Python virtual env is recommended.
 See shortcut.

 python -m pip install -U pip

 git clone https://github.com/seleniumbase/SeleniumBase.git cd SeleniumBase/ pip install .

 - You can also install

 pip install seleniumbase